iamarunix/ansible/README.md

 # ansible
-anisble playbooks for infra automation
+These playbooks can be used for AWS Infra orchestration.